Cruise cut short as passenger tests positive for COVID-19

 Calls and emails to the Singapore Tourism Board went unanswered.

-Royal Carribbean said it had worked with the Singapore government to develop a thorough testing and monitoring system.
+Royal Caribbean said it had worked with the Singapore government to develop a thorough testing and monitoring system.

 “That we were able to quickly identify this single case and take immediate action is a sign that the system is working as it was designed to do," it added.

-Note: This story has been corrected to show the cruise line spells its name Royal Caribbean.